What does Mudjack mean?

-If you are considering repairing your sunken concrete you may be wondering what exactly is mudjacking and if there are other better methods available.
 Mudjacking is not new.
 This technique used to lift and level sunken concrete slabs has been around for over 70 years.
 The mudjacking process works by pumping a slurry (typically comprised of a mixture of sand, cement and/or soil) below a slab through holes at the surface.
 The hydraulic pressure from the mudjacking machine causes the slab to rise.
+Its called mudjacking since the material used to pump below the concrete looks like mud and somtimes it is mud.
 Visit Mudjacking Explained

-Mudjacking works however this repair process is not without its problems.
+Mudjacking will lift your sunken concrete and help extend the life of the slab.
+Being able to avoid a full replacement is never a bad idea however this repair process is not without its problems.
 Below I explain three main issues with mudjacking that property owners need to be aware of before selecting a repair solution and why the use of polyurethane foam is now the preferred method for lifting concrete.

 The material used in mudjacking is not waterproof and not ideal for our northern climate.
 As water drains below the concrete and is exposed to freeze/thaw cycles, the sand, cement and soil material is susceptible to shrinking, erosion and breakdown.
 This material breakdown can cause the concrete to sink again if there is not proper drainage around the area and/or the cracks and joints were not sealed to prevent water from getting below the slab.